 11 Film Scores That Changed The Game

-Words by Keith Bayley, Friday 9 Jun 2017
+by Keith Bayley | Friday 9 Jun 2017 |

-When writing music for picture it can be all too easy to fall back on tried and trusted ideas: open with a low drone, big drums for tension, reverb piano at sunrise….
-But here at The Futz Butler we always try to do the unexpected in terms of sounds and arrangement.
+But here at The Futz Butler we always try to find the unexpected in terms of sounds and arrangement.
 Get it right and you create something that moves your audience and stays in their minds long after the film has finished.

 In this month’s blog we’re celebrating 11 original film scores that went against the grain, using leftfield ideas where a more traditional approach might have been expected.
 The acid test of their success has been that they’ve all proved to be hugely influential and in many cases, much-copied.
 These scores were critical and commercial successes in the mainstream, proving you don’t have to be off the grid to do something different.
 We’ll look at the role of the director in setting the brief (together with the debates and disagreements composers experience every week), and also the different processes involved in creating and recording these groundbreaking scores.

-We’ve chosen 11 - but there could have been 100.
-Email us at [email protected] and tell us what you would have included?
 Next time you reach for the obvious option, remember these composers and their use of ram horns, mixing bowls and WW2 bomb shells……

 Antonio Sanchez, Birdman